htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``SSL_SKIP_HOST_CHECK`` :index:`SSL_SKIP_HOST_CHECK` for ways
     to disable this validation step.

+:macro-def:`USE_COLLECTOR_HOST_CNAME`
+    A boolean value that determines what hostname a client should expect when validating the collector's certificate during SSL authentication.
+    When set to ``True``, the hostname given to the client is used.
+    When set to ``False``, if the given hostname is a DNS CNAME, the client resolves it to a DNS A record and uses that hostname.
+    The default value is ``True``.

 :macro-def:`DELEGATE_JOB_GSI_CREDENTIALS`
     A boolean value that defaults to ``True`` for HTCondor version 6.7.19 and more recent versions.
 When ``True``, a job's X.509